waku-org/nwaku/docs/tutorial/chat2.md

 Choose a nickname >>
 ```

-After entering a nickname, the app will randomly select and connect to a peer from the `prod` fleet.
+After entering a nickname, the app will randomly select and connect to a peer from the `sandbox` fleet.

 ```
 No static peers configured.
-Choosing one at random from prod fleet...
+Choosing one at random from sandbox fleet...
 ```

-It will then attempt to download historical messages from a random peer in the `prod` fleet.
+It will then attempt to download historical messages from a random peer in the `sandbox` fleet.

 ```
 Store enabled, but no store nodes configured.
-Choosing one at random from prod fleet...
+Choosing one at random from sandbox fleet...
 ```

 Wait for the chat prompt (`>>`) and chat away!